lark-parser/lark/docs/reference.md

 ## Shaping the tree

-1. Rules whose name begins with an underscore will be inlined into their containing rule.
+a.
+Rules whose name begins with an underscore will be inlined into their containing rule.

 Example: